Guided Reconstruction with Conditioned Diffusion Models for Unsupervised Anomaly Detection in Brain MRIs: Results

 \section{Results}

-In this section, we first compare the overall reconstruction quality.
-Second, we evaluate the domain adaptation properties of our approach and lastly, we report the Segmentation performance of all models.
+We first compare the overall reconstruction quality of healthy and unhealthy structures.
+Second, we evaluate the domain adaptation properties of our approach and investigate the effect of our conditioning mechanism.
+Lastly, we evaluate the segmentation performance for different data sets, comparing our approach to established state-of-the-art UAD methods.